- in Spanish, it means a neighborhood.

 - (chiefly Jewish) Term of endearment for any special male with whom you are familiar.

 Welcome to “Barrio Boychik,” my name is Shmuel Gonzales (a.k.a.
 “Shmu the Jew”).
 This newest blog of mine is an open slate for various topics of interest I encounter as a community organizer, activist historian and Jewish spiritual leader in the Los Angeles eastside.
 To share the unique cultural experiences I encounter daily.

 I also proudly serve as a contact person between the Jewish and Latino communities in the eastside.
 I serve on the Board of Directors of the Boyle Heights Historical Society.
 As well as serve as lay leader in Jewish education and sacred Hebrew ritual, serving our diverse local community at congregation Beth Shalom of Whittier.

-I also currently work as the in-house community organizer and historian for the Pico Union Project.
+I also volunteer as the in-house community organizer and historian for the Pico Union Project.

 Along the way I have also come to recognize and embrace my own cultural roots in Judaism, my family being of Spanish-Portuguese “converso” origins (Sephardic Bnei Anusim).
 Since my youth I have been dedicated to the Jewish faith and way of life.
 I have come to be lovingly embraced by the Jewish community, as a religious convert.
 I today serve as a religious teacher and lay leader on my native eastside.